Storage Resources

 Note

-Any files in local scratch are removed at the end of a job, so any results or files to be kept after the job ends must be copied to another location as part of the job. /globalscratch is a good choice for most people.
+Any files in local scratch are removed at the end of a job, so any results or files to be kept after the job ends must be copied to another location as part of the job. /scratch is a good choice for most people.

 Local Drives